ispras/dedoc/docs/source/tutorials/add_new_doc_type.rst

 You should implement the following methods:

 * :meth:`~dedoc.attachments_extractors.AbstractAttachmentsExtractor.can_extract()`: use file extension or mime to check if we could read the given file.
 You can learn more about extensions and mime using file ``dedoc/extensions.py``
-* :meth:`~dedoc.attachments_extractors.AbstractAttachmentsExtractor.get_attachments()` : use information about file path and file name to extract attachments from the given file.
+* :meth:`~dedoc.attachments_extractors.AbstractAttachmentsExtractor.extract()` : use information about file path and file name to extract attachments from the given file.

 The method returns the list of :class:`~dedoc.data_structures.attached_file.AttachedFile` using :meth:`~dedoc.attachments_extractors.AbstractAttachmentsExtractor._content2attach_file` method.